NikPoly/QueueSmart_Team8/frontend/README.md

 No build step needed.
 Either:

-1. Open `index.html` directly in a browser, or
+1. Open `index.html` directly in a browser (opening in edge should mainly work) , or
 2. Run a simple local server from the project folder:
    ```
    python -m http.server 8000